DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 contrary to protect society against a bellicose natural state.
 But all agreed on the importance of building up an environment where the public interest prevailed over private interest.
-All three thinkers thought that since any given individual’s interests were at odds with another conflicting interests, they could not be protected without a common social contract.
+All three thinkers thought that since any given individual’s interests were at odds with another’s conflicting interests, they could not be protected without a common social contract.

-The Internet surely constitutes an opportunity to reconsider modes of coexistence in today’s world as well as the rules guiding collective and individual action because it offers a renewed form of the public space, this time at the global scale.
+The Internet surely constitutes an opportunity to reconsider modes of coexistence in today’s world as well as the rules guiding collective and individual action because it offers a renewed form of the public space, this time at a global scale.
 But nonetheless, the Internet ‘occurs’ in a complex political environment which to a large extent had already been structured before its advent.
 The basic units of regulation within this environment are numerous and sometimes at odds with each other on such